 - 5.1 The co-op will follow fair, open and objective business practices in all its purchasing and contracting.
-Its spending practices and awarding of contracts must be consistent with the co-op's Organizational By-law (By-law no. 13, Article 19). - 5.2 The following rules apply to all spending except for routine or non-discretionary expenses such as property taxes, mortgage payments, utilities and existing salaries (once a staff position and salary have been approved). - (a) Expenses under \$3,500 (excluding taxes)
+Its spending practices and awarding of contracts must be consistent with the co-op's Conflict of Interest By-law. - 5.2 The following rules apply to all spending except for routine or non-discretionary expenses such as property taxes, mortgage payments, utilities and existing salaries (once a staff position and salary have been approved). - (a) Expenses under \$3,500